The Joys of Gravity

 Meredith Kimbell

-Leadership Coaching Notes uses real or composite client examples drawn from 25 years of coaching and consulting with leaders committed to solving their toughest personal, interpersonal and organizational issues.
+Leadership Coaching Notes uses real or composite client examples drawn from 30 years of coaching and consulting with leaders committed to improve performance by solving their toughest personal, interpersonal and organizational issues.

-Unless otherwise attributed, all material is copyrighted by Meredith Kimbell © 2011.
+Unless otherwise attributed, all material is copyrighted by Meredith Kimbell © 2013.
 All rights reserved.
-You may reprint any or all of this material if you include the following: “Leadership Coaching Notes © 2011 Meredith Kimbell, Corporate Adventure, Reston, VA.
+You may reprint any or all of this material if you include the following: “Leadership Coaching Notes” © 2013 Meredith Kimbell, Corporate Adventure®, Reston, VA.
 Used with permission.”

 Share